eriknovak/docs-research/docs/papers/paper-structure.md

     2. Libraries and frameworks used

-    3. Possible link to the code
+    3. Possible link to the code [optional]

 ## Evaluation Results

 The section containing the results of the evaluation.
 It can contain (1) tables with metric scores, and (2) figures with the results.

 ## Discussion

 The discussion should contain the findings the evaluation results imply.

 1. Performance comparison between the proposed solution and the baseline methods